German cruiser Admiral Scheer: Design

 Admiral Scheer was 186 m long overall and had a beam of 21.34 m and a maximum draft of 7.25 m.
 The ship had a design displacement of 13660 MT and a full load displacement of 15180 LT, though the ship was officially stated to be within the 10000 LT limit of the Treaty of Versailles.
 Admiral Scheer was powered by four sets of MAN nine-cylinder double-acting two-stroke diesel engines.
 The ship's top speed was 28.3 kn, at 54000 PS.
 At a cruising speed of 20 kn, the ship could steam for 9100 nmi.
 As designed, her standard complement consisted of 33 officers and 586 enlisted men, though after 1935 this was significantly increased to 30 officers and 921–1,040 sailors.

 Admiral Scheer's primary armament was six 28 cm SK C/28 guns mounted in two triple gun turrets, one forward and one aft of the superstructure.
 The ship carried a secondary battery of eight 15 cm SK C/28 guns in single turrets grouped amidships.
 Her heavy anti-aircraft battery consisted of three twin 8.8 cm L/78 guns.
 These guns were directed by three SL-4 director posts, installed on each side of the funnel and above the signal bridge.
 Her middle and light anti-aircraft armament consisted of four twin-mounted 3.7 cm C/30 guns and ten single 2 cm Flak 30 guns.
-During her refit in 1939-40 the 8.8 cm guns were replaced by three twin10.5 cm C/33 guns, two single 2 cm were landed and two quad 2 cm were added.
+During her refit in 1939-40 the 8.8 cm guns were replaced by three twin 10.5 cm C/33 guns, two single 2 cm were landed and two quad 2 cm were added.
 In 1944 her light anti-aircraft armament consisted of five quad and nine single 2 cm guns By 1945, the anti-aircraft battery had again been reorganized and comprised six 4 cm guns, eight 3.7 cm guns, and thirty-three 2 cm guns.